ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Backups

 Speakers can drop out for a variety of reasons – both in person and virtual – so planning for an eventuality where one, or more, speakers drop out is a very worthwhile endeavour.
-Having reserve talks (with speakers), a panel, mini-workshop, or fun item able to be dropped in to the schedule at the last minute.
+Having reserve talks (with speakers), a panel, mini-workshop, or fun item that can be dropped in to the schedule at the last minute.

 Similar to speakers, there's a possibility an organiser or volunteer may drop out on the day.
 You should aim to build resilience into your conference so that, if an organiser or volunteer were to drop out, their responsibilities can either be spread among the remaining volunteers or reserve volunteers can be called upon on the day.